Kane-R/KanesPortfolio/README.md

 # KanesPortfolio
-Responsive portfolio website built by and featuring work by Kane Robinson.
+Responsive portfolio website built by and featuring the work of Kane Robinson.